Engineered wood flooring ideal for flexible and stylish interiors

 How to choose your new floor?
-The options can be bewildering: simply, it's vinyl, carpet, tile or wood - but the multiple choices within each product type are extensive.
+The options can be bewildering: simply, the choices are vinyl, carpet, tile or wood - but the variety within each product type are extensive.

 Increasingly, home owners are moving towards wood flooring.
 It adds character to a room and comes in a huge range of styles to suit all tastes; it's also long-lasting and easy to maintain.

 Basically, wood flooring comes in three types: laminate, engineered wood and solid wood.

 - Laminate, the cheapest, is made with a photographic image of wood grain usually printed onto HDF board.

 - Engineered wood flooring has a veneer of wood, typically 3-7mm thick, laid over layers of plywood or MDF.

 - Solid wood is just what it says on the tin and is the most expensive of the three types.

 - 1 10 great circular walks in Lancashire